 Latest New Cases & Tests (By LDH Reporting Date)

-Here are the daily new case numbers in Louisiana, including Northeast Louisiana and Ouachita Parish (OP).
+Here are the daily/weekly new case numbers in Louisiana, including Northeast Louisiana (NELA) and Ouachita Parish (OP).
 Case numbers are influenced by testing numbers, so take that into account when comparing day-to-day numbers.
-Data is dated by the day of release.
+Updates are posted to the chart on Monday and Friday.